 I was initially pretty skeptical about this whole thing and wondered what the catch was when it comes to these currency exchange companies.
 No one just does something out of the goodness of their heart right?

 The basic premise is that – as in many other areas of personal finance – banks and credit card companies take severe advantage of our lack of education to get us to pay a lot more for a service than it is worth.
 The result is a nice juicy profit margin.

-International monetary converters simply take a much smaller slice of the delicious pie you’re trying to send from Canada to the USA or Europe.
-As I previously mentioned, their entire business model is built around this one service, and many of the online conversion services have very little brick-and-mortar costs.
+International Monetary converters simply take a much smaller slice of the delicious pie you’re trying to send from Canada to the USA or Europe.
+As I previously mentioned, their entire business model is built around this one service, and many of the online conversion services have very few brick-and-mortar costs.
 They can then pass these cost savings on to customers such as yourself.

 It is true that by trading a large amount of one currency for another, you can use these companies to negotiate an even better deal than those of us who might just be exchanging a few hundred or a couple thousand dollars.
 However, even with relatively small amounts of money, this discount from the bank’s rate is possible because international currency conversion companies will simply combine your “order” with those of others to make the necessary economies of scale work for everyone.
 By holding accounts in all countries, several middlemen can be lumped together, and maximum savings reached.